wworks/Expression-Evaluator/README.md

 # Expression-Evaluator

-An expression evaluator supporting +,-,*,/ and brackets.
+An expression evaluator supporting +,-,*,/, brackets and Variables.
 Written in VisualBasic.net and Javascript.